Navid200/xDrip/docs/Nightscout/NS_Install.md

 ---

 **Phase 2**
+You must have completed Phase 1 to proceed.
 You will be asked to provide an email address at this stage.
 See [this page](./GC_WhyEmail.md) if you're wondering why.
 Estimated time: 10-15 minutes